 California Penal Code 211 PC defines the serious felony crime of robbery as the felonious taking of personal property in possession of someone, from their person or immediate presence, against their will, using force or fear.
+This is a crime of significant severity, and understanding its implications is crucial for your defense.

 Robbery charges are filed as either first-degree or second-degree, and the penalties for a conviction will depend on the case's specific circumstances.
 Readers should note that robbery is always a felony crime and not the usual theft crime “wobbler” that can be filed as a misdemeanor.

 A PC 211 robbery conviction could be a “strike” on your record under California's three-strikes law.
 Sentencing enhancements could substantially increase the penalties, such as using a firearm while committing the crime.
+The potential consequences of a conviction are severe, and it's important to be aware of them.

-Some of the ideas I would mention to you are based on my experience, having handled so many robbery cases over the years.
+Some of the ideas I would mention to you are based on my experience, having handled many robbery cases over the years.
 Our California criminal defense lawyers will examine this topic further below.

 What Must the Prosecutor Prove in a Robbery Case?